-In an article in The Telegraph, Brisbane, in 1929, Margaret Cullen wrote about Robert Walsh’s Redcliffe garden where avocados were among the tropical and sub -tropical fruits being grown.
+In an article in The Telegraph, Brisbane, in 1929, Margaret Cullen wrote about Robert Walsh’s Redcliffe garden where avocados were among the tropical and sub-tropical fruits being grown.
 She described the fruit, explained its history (omitting to say that the Aztec word for avocado, ahuacatl, also means “testicle”), and wrote that: ‘They are superb served as a salad (with or without other raw ingredients), with a mayonnaise dressing.
 Spread on toast or water biscuits and lightly peppered and salted they make a delicious “savoury.”’
 Her article is likely the earliest mention of avocado on toast.

 Cullen called the avocado (then known as the avocado pear) a “pear with a past”.
 She had reason.
-The fruit is known to have been cultivated as long as 7500 years ago in central America.
+The fruit is known to have been cultivated as long as 7500 years ago in Central America.
 It came to the attention of the Spanish conquistadors.
 In 1525, Fernandez de Oviedo described it in his writings on the Americas: “In the center of the fruit is a seed like a peeled chestnut, and between this and the rind is the part which is eaten, which is abundant, and a paste similar to butter and of very good taste.”

 In Australia, acclimatisation societies had experimented with avocados since the mid-19th century.
-In 1864, a Mr. Lacy H. Rumsey of the Ipswich Parsonage sent a letter to the Queensland Acclimatisation society advising them that his plant, imported from Jamaica, had been growing for seven years.
+In 1864, a Mr Lacy H. Rumsey of the Ipswich Parsonage sent a letter to the Queensland Acclimatisation society advising them that his plant, imported from Jamaica, had been growing for seven years.
 Around the same time, trees in the Sydney Botanic Gardens were producing fruit.

-According to the Humpybong* Weekly and Advertiser, Robert Walsh had obtained his avocado trees from Professor Wilson Popenoe of Berkeley University, San Francisco, who had recently returned from an 18-month tour of Mexico, Guatamala and South America.
+According to the Humpybong* Weekly and Advertiser, Robert Walsh had obtained his avocado trees from Professor Wilson Popenoe of Berkeley University, San Francisco, who had recently returned from an 18-month tour of Mexico, Guatemala and South America.
 Walsh obtained 15 varieties, perhaps including the Haas and Fuente varieties that were developed in California and are the most common varieties of avocado we eat today.

 The avocado industry in Australia was slow to develop.
 In 1920, there was interest in growing avocados in the Sunraysia district.
-The Observer reported that it “had been introduced to Queensland, and the South Australian Government Horticultural Expert (Mr. George Quinn) was anxious to test it at Berri, on the River Murray, where there was every probability it would succeed.
+The Observer reported that it “had been introduced to Queensland, and the South Australian Government Horticultural Expert (Mr George Quinn) was anxious to test it at Berri, on the River Murray, where there was every probability it would succeed.
 It was doubtful, however, whether it ever would become popular.”

 In the short term, this prediction proved correct.
 Although named varieties imported from California were imported in 1928 and attempts were made to promote the fruit, it remained a curiosity through the 1930s and ’40s.
-Although it was associated with Hollywood glamour – mention was made of a film star’s avocado and grapefuit salad – newspaper reports insisted there was “good reason to doubt it will take with the average buyer”.
+Although it was associated with Hollywood glamour – mention was made of a film star’s avocado and grapefruit salad – newspaper reports insisted there was “good reason to doubt it will take with the average buyer”.

 The occasional recipe appeared.
 In 1938 The Argus printed one for a jellied avocado salad while by the early 1940s variations on the theme of avocado, shrimp and grapefruit with French dressing began to pop up.
 In 1945, the Cairns Post even had a recipe for guacamole.